 Fenbendazole which has 222mg of Fenbendazole per gram: one packet of powder per day for seven days a week.
 It can be mixed with food such as yogurt or simply taken by itself.

-It is advised to purchase Panacur C or Safeguard brands only, as both are regulated and have been consistent in third-party lab results.
+It is advised to only purchase from brands that are regulated and that have been consistent in third-party lab results- Panacur C and Safeguard.

 2. Curcumin: 600 mg a Day